 What happens to work that is selected?

-If your work is selected, you will be notified during Week 16 / 14th-19th April, 2020.
-It is up to you to produce and deliver the work (both to and from Helsinki Photo Festival in Finland) at your own expense before week 27 / June 29th-July 5, 2020 for indoor exhibitions except the artist agrees the selected photos will be printed by the association without any cost to the participating photographer.
+If your work is selected, you will be notified during Week 18-19 / April 28-May 4, 2020.
+It is up to you to produce and deliver the work (both to and from Helsinki Photo Festival in Finland) at your own expense before week 29-30 / July 15-July 23, 2020 for indoor exhibitions except the artist agrees the selected photos will be printed by the association without any cost to the participating photographer.

 If I am not selected, will I receive feedback and suggestions for my work?